Python-Wizards/python_file_compression_wizard/README.md

 # CompressorWiz
-Group Project for a File Compression/Decompression using Python Language with TKinker GUI frontend.
+Group Project for a File Compression/Decompression using Python Language with TKinter GUI frontend.
 <br>
 ## Members :
 - Gwen Regulacion